Uplink-Downlink Duality for Beamforming in Integrated Sensing and Communications

 The key difference between this new uplink-downlink duality relationship and the classical duality theory is that the uplink noise covariance $(\lambda \mathbf{I} - \mathbf{Q}_{\boldsymbol{\beta}})$ here is not necessarily PSD.
 Thus, there are potentially choices of $\mathbf{u}_k$ for which the uplink noise powers are negative.
 Theorem \ref{thm:ULDL_duality} states that when the additional $M$-matrix constraint is imposed on the uplink beamformers, the uplink-downlink duality continues to hold \emph{despite} the potentially negative uplink noise powers.
-This $M$-matrix constraint would not have been needed to establish duality if the uplink noise covariance were PSD.

 Appendix~\ref{Appen:M-matrix} presents a numerical example that shows when the $M$-matrix constraint is omitted from the uplink formulation, there can be choices of $\mathbf{u}_k$'s that give rise to feasible solutions for the uplink, but not for the downlink.
 In this case, the uplink-downlink duality breaks down.